Mary Osborn: Research career

-Mary Osborn carried out postdoctoral research from 1967-69 in the laboratory of James Watson at Harvard University.
+Mary Osborn carried out postdoctoral research from 1967 to 1969 in the laboratory of James Watson at Harvard University.
 Then she conducted research at the Laboratory of Molecular Biology, Cambridge, UK (1969–72) before moving to the Cold Spring Harbor Laboratory (1972-75.)
-Osborn had married her husband, Klaus Weber, on July 14, 1972.
-Weber and Osborn moved to the Göttingen Max Planck Institute for Biophysical Chemistry where Weber was Director and Osborn received a staff appointment in 1975. in 1989, she was appointed an honorary professor at University of Göttingen,.
+Osborn had married her husband, Klaus Weber, on 14 July 1972.
+Weber and Osborn moved to the Göttingen Max Planck Institute for Biophysical Chemistry where Weber was Director and Osborn received a staff appointment in 1975. in 1989, she was appointed an honorary professor at University of Göttingen.